-Q2: What kinds of problems will we face, if the number of vehicles keep on increasing?
+Q2: What kinds of problems will we face, if the number of vehicles keeps on increasing?
 For example, more traffic on the road.
 Talk to your elders and write about it.

-Answer: If the number of vehicles keep on increasing it would lead to many problems like, increased traffic on the road, air pollution, noise pollution and accidents.
+Answer: If the number of vehicles keeps on increasing, it will lead to many problems, like increased traffic on the road, air pollution, noise pollution and accidents.

 Q3: Manju said, “Why doesn’t everyone use a bus?”
-What do you think, why don’t people travel by buses?
+What do you think, why don’t people travel by bus?

-Answer: Buses are overcrowded and hence people want to avoid that.
+Answer: Buses are overcrowded, and hence, people want to avoid them.

 Q4: Suggest some ways to deal with the problems arising out of the growing number of vehicles.

-Answer: People should prefer public transport like bus, trains etc. and people should use car pool to avoid problems arising out of the growing number of vehicles.
+Answer: People should prefer public transport like buses, trains, etc., and people should use carpools to avoid problems arising out of the growing number of vehicles.

 Q5: What are the benefits, if we switch off the engine of the vehicles at the red light on the road?

-Answer: It will save the fuels if we switch off the engine of the vehicles at the red light on the road.
+Answer: It will save fuel if we switch off the engine of the vehicles at the red light on the road.